archlinux/aur/README.md

 See more flags and help with the -h flag.

+You start in "normal mode".
+Meaning you type in numbers for the solution into the grid.
+When pressing e you get into "Note Mode", where you can note numbers that would fit into that square.
+Every number there is like a switch: press a number to toggle it's visibility as a note.

 ## Generation of the Sudoku

 To see this process run with -v flag.
 What happens is from left to right